Kommo CRM • lead loss in kommo crm

 That is why “the lead is already in the CRM” is not the same as “the lead is under control.”
 Real control starts only when there is a clear next step and a fast signal whenever the process falls out of rhythm.

 In practice, the same three scenarios appear again and again.
 The first is a lead that stays in unassigned leads for too long.
-The second is a card that turns into a deal without tasks.
+The second is a card that turns into a lead without tasks, which can be audited with Kommo CRM filters for leads without tasks.
 The third is a follow-up that becomes part of overdue tasks.

 These situations look different from the outside, but the root cause is the same: the team learns about the problem too late.
 By the time someone checks a dashboard or builds a report, the lead has already cooled down.